Abizern/aoc-swift-2025/README.md

 builds the binary with full optimizations, and benchmarks the challenge for day 3.

+## Input Files
+The creator of Advent of Code requests that personal input files are not added to repositories, so they need to  be added manually.

+The input files should be added to the `Sources/Data/` folder named Day<XX>.txt.

 ## Formatting and Linting

 I'm trying out 2 space indents, enforced by the `.editorconfig` file.